abigailpatrick/MUSE_Astrometry/README.md

 The scripts for MUSE COSMOS astrometry.

-the slurm script runs astrom.py which imports functions from astromfunc.py
+The slurm script runs astrom.py which imports functions from astromfunc.py